 Super Supplements

 Alternative and allopathic health care experts alike commonly make lists of the healthiest foods you can eat, often appropriately titled “Super Foods.”
 These lists typically contain many of the same items including various fruits and vegetables (especially berries, apples, kale, and spinach), nuts and seeds, and fatty fish.
-With so many of these super food lists already saturating the internetz, we decided instead to make a list of the best supplements you can take to improve your health, unoriginally titled “Super Supplements.”
+With so many of these superfood lists already saturating the internet, we decided instead to make a list of the best supplements you can take to improve your health, unoriginally titled “Super Supplements.”
 So, without further adieu…

 10. Resveratrol – Resveratrol has received a lot of attention lately for its potential to increase life span, but so far this has only been documented in rats, and its benefits to humans are still relatively unknown.
-Still, resveratrol shows promise of being an important health promoting nutrient, and has exhibited potential as a powerful antioxidant, estrogen antagonist (blocks the actions of estrogen, which is beneficial under certain circumstances), and as a source of natural cancer prevention and cardiovascular disease prevention.
+Still, resveratrol shows promise of being an important health-promoting nutrient and has exhibited potential as a powerful antioxidant, estrogen antagonist (blocks the actions of estrogen, which is beneficial under certain circumstances), and as a source of natural cancer prevention and cardiovascular disease prevention.

 9. Choline – As a precursor to acetylcholine (the primary neurotransmitter used for brain function), choline is a vital part of maintaining cognitive function and memory well into old age.
-Its various forms include choline bitartrate, choline citrate, phosphatidylcholine, CDP-choline, and Alpha-GPC.
+Its various forms include choline bitartrate, choline citrate, phosphatidylcholine, CDP-choline, and alpha-GPC.
 All of the forms are capable of increasing blood and brain choline levels, and each one varies in price and secondary health benefits (e.g., Alpha-GPC can acutely increase growth hormone).

 8. Ginseng – There are two common forms of ginseng: American ginseng (Panax quinquefolius) and Korean or Asian ginseng (Panax ginseng).
 Ginseng is typically classified as an adaptogenic herb which means it can help the body respond to stress more appropriately.
 It is also beneficial for energy production, immune system function, blood sugar stabilization, and erectile dysfunction.